DataScience-in-Tourism/Chapter-25-Data-Visualization/README.md

 # Chapter 25: Data Visualization

-## Why, when, and how to apply data visualization techniques in the data analysis process.
+## Why, when, and how to apply data visualization techniques in the data analysis process
 ## http://www.datascience-in-tourism.com/

 ***Johanna Schmidt***